mnasr13992/mnasr13992/README.md

 - Software Engineer
 - Flutter Developer for 2 years and half
-- Graphic Designer for 1 year
+- Graphic Designer for more than a year

 <h2> Contact with me on </h2>